sftpgo/docs/docs/plugins.md

 SFTPGo's plugins are completely separate, standalone applications that SFTPGo executes and communicates with over RPC.
 This means the plugin process does not share the same memory space as SFTPGo and therefore can only access the interfaces and arguments given to it.
 This also means a crash in a plugin can not crash the entirety of SFTPGo.

+:information_source: plugins are trusted components and their responses are applied as given, see [Trust model](external-auth.md#trust-model).

 ## Configuration

 The plugins are configured via the `plugins` section in the main SFTPGo configuration file.
 You basically have to set the path to your plugin, the plugin type and any plugin specific configuration parameters.
 If you set the SHA256 checksum for the plugin executable, SFTPGo will verify the plugin integrity before starting it.